franciscop/server-next/readme.md

 Start it with `npm start` and visit http://localhost:3000/ 🎉

 ## Building for Cloudflare

 If you also want to build it (for example, for Cloudflare Workers) you can build it with `rollup`.
 Please see more info [in Cloudflare's official documentation](https://developers.cloudflare.com/workers/archive/writing-workers/using-npm-modules/).

 ## TODO

 New guides coming:

 - Modify all documentation to use the new ES6 syntax.
 Explain how to bundle and run it.
+Maybe create `npx @server/build`.
 - Consider other serverless architectures.
 - How to even test?
 Create a test suite that makes requests.